 We’ve led and worked on multiple marketing plans in different categories and countries since these notes.

-If you look at those 6 points, we believe most marketers would recognise all of them to still be true to this day.
+And we reckon most marketers would recognise all 6 of these points to still be true to this day.
 Marketing plans haven’t got better in the last 20 years.
 If anything, they’ve got worse.

-Many business leaders like the ‘why’ question.
-We’ve all been forced to sit through that Simon Sinek video and pretend to feel all meaningful and wise about being clear on our ‘why’.
+For us, it starts when business leaders overvalue “why” they should do something.
+And undervalue “how” to get things done.
+The ‘why’ question is very popular among leadership types.
+We’ve all been forced to sit through that Simon Sinek video and pretend to feel all meaningful about being clear on our ‘why’.

 We get it.